 Aviation and Airlines

 Conner & Winters provides sophisticated and experienced legal representation in the dynamic and competitive aviation industry.
-Detailed regulatory requirements and procedures, along with unpredictable economics and frequent developments concerning ownership and operational issues combine to command the services of experienced counsel.
+Detailed regulatory requirements and procedures along with unpredictable economics and frequent developments concerning ownership and operational issues combine to command the services of experienced counsel.
 Conner & Winters has long been devoted to maintaining the breadth of professional legal talent necessary to service clients in many aspects of this complex industry.

-Negotiating financial transactions
+Acquisitions and financial transactions

 - Pre-closing due diligence

-- Closing logistics including minimizing tax implications
+- Closing logistics

 - Risk management